-Cartamundi is Europe based and contributing to the custom playing cards market over the past few years.
+Cartamundi is Europe-based and has contributed to the custom playing cards market over the past few years.
 Their cards give a different look to the Deck manufactured by USPCC but also have premium quality.

-Last year, Cartamundi incurred USPCC, so these well-known manufacturers are partners now, and there is a strong ground to believe that their strengths will be multiplied to manufacture even more great quality playing cards.
+Last year, Cartamundi incurred USPCC, so these well-known manufacturers are partners now, and there is a strong ground to believe that their strengths will be multiplied to manufacture even greater quality playing cards.

 Let’s come to the East.
 There are many publishers in Taiwan that print playing cards, some of them are Hanson Chien Playing Card Company, Legends Playing Card Company, and Expert Playing Card Company.
 They publish top-quality cards with a different look and feel.